 - Support classroom teachers in the execution of our high-quality educational program.

 - Coordinate Freire’s emotional support program.

 - Provide staffing to support the use of instructional technology.

 Freire’s Federal Programs Coordinator is Max Matthews.
 He can be reached at 267-583-4456 or firstname.lastname@example.org.

 Freire’s full Annual Title I Notice can be found here:

-Freire’s Family Involvement Policy for 2016-17 can be found here:
+Freire’s Family Involvement Policy can be found here: